Solo City: Keroncong | Self Guide Tourism Solo City

 The present Keroncong

-In the development, it is quite understandable if Keroncong has a deep root in Yogyakarta & Central Java, it can live in harmony side by side with Javanese gamelan music.
-In fact Keroncong & Gamelan, they have similarity in their rules of composition.
+In the development, it is quite understandable if Keroncong has a deep root in Yogyakarta and Central Java, it can live in harmony side by side with Javanese gamelan music.
+In fact Keroncong and Gamelan, they have similarity in their rules of composition.

 The campursari music : combining Keroncong and gamelan music instruments innovated by a senior artist, MR, MANTHOUS of Gunung Kidul, Yogyakarta, is now very popular.